How is functional dyspepsia diagnosed?

 The doctor will ask about the type of symptoms you have and how severe they are, when they occur, and how long they last for.
 They will also ask about your eating habits, any food intolerances and changes in your weight, as well as any medication you take and if you drink alcohol or smoke.
 Other things that they might be interested in include stress factors at work or in your private life, and whether you have anxiety or depression.

-To be able to rule out a serious disease – or detect and treat it as soon as possible – the doctor will probably ask you about the following warning signs, too:
+To be able to rule out a serious disease – or detect and treat it early on – the doctor will probably ask you about the following warning signs, too:

 • Losing quite a lot of weight for no known reason